Shipping Container Houses: Affordable and Sustainable or Tacky as Hell?

 Climate Control Difficulties

-Shipping containers are not normally insulated, so installing insulation will be a must-have unless you’re planning on installing some other method of climate control.
+Shipping container houses are not normally insulated, so installing insulation will be a must-have unless you’re planning on installing some other method of climate control.
 However, heating and cooling systems can prove difficult to install in shipping container homes and can dramatically increase the cost, construction time, and ecological footprint.

 Keep in mind that particularly in Australia’s extreme climates it is not a viable option to choose to not install insulation or a heating and cooling system in your shipping container home.
 Constructed almost entirely of steel, a shipping container would be practically unliveable in extreme Australian weather conditions.